 The left claims to practice tolerance for all people, but the reality is that they are only tolerant of those who think like them.
 Colleges that exclude conservative professors are not helping their students.
 They’re harming them.
 They are creating an environment that functions as an echo chamber for leftist ideas rather than a politically neutral place of learning.

 Without diversity of thought, students cannot learn how to think critically.
 Not only that, they are not learning how to react when their views are challenged.
 This is one of the main reasons for violence on college campuses when conservative speakers give speeches.
 Instead of debating non-progressive views, they seek to shut them out altogether.
 Why?
 Many of these students do not know how to analyze arguments that contradict their views.
 These universities teach their students to avoid debate at all costs – even if it means using violence.

 People on both the left and the right must oppose the exclusionary hiring practices of American universities.
 Americans who value a diversity of thought must pressure the leadership of our learning institutions to create an environment where students can hear a multitude of cultural and political opinions.
-Our students only receive a quality education when they can hear ideas from multiple points of view.We value your comments!
-Please weigh in on our comment section below.
+Our students only receive a quality education when they can hear ideas from multiple points of view.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com